Math Software Online: MathScore.com

 What is the problem asking?

-Amount of apples needed for each serving.
+Amount of raisins needed for each serving.

 What information do you have?

-1/8 kilogram of apples were used.
+1/8 cup of raisins were used.

-3 servings were made.
+10 servings were made.

 What operation do you use?